dom-porter/loggingserver/README.md

 # Example Client

-The example_client directory shows how to use the logging server from a python script.
-The main thing to note if that library svr_logging needs to be imported for  it to work.
+The client directory shows how to use the logging server from a python script.
+The main thing to note is that SocketHandlerHMAC needs to be imported for it to work.

 ```
-from svr_logging import SocketHandlerHMAC
+from handler import SocketHandlerHMAC
 ```